oh-data-sci/sql_workshop/exercises.md

 - 02.08 what is the maximum replacement cost of the films?
 - 02.09 what is the minimum replacement cost of the films?
 - 02.10 how long are the films, generally? (ie. calculate the range and average length).
 - 02.11 what date range (first date, last date) does our rental table cover?
 - 02.12 what does it cost to rent the cheapest film? how about the most expensive?

 ## 03 filter rows by `WHERE` condition
 - 03.01 only show (any) 5 of the 'G' rated films. (use a single '=', or '<>' for exact match).
 - 03.02 what is the name of the country with `country_id=97`?
 - 03.03 what is the title of the film with `film_id=97`?
-- 03.04 use `<>` to exclude matches: 3how many films are there that don't have an 'R' rating?
+- 03.04 use `<>` to exclude matches: how many films are there that don't have an 'R' rating?
-- 03.05 can also use `!=`. use it to show how many films are there that don't have an 'G' rating?
+- 03.05 you can also use `!=` to exclude matches. use it to show how many films there are that don't have a 'G' rating?
-- 03.06 what is the least replacement cost of a film whose price exceeds £12?
+- 03.06 what is the least replacement cost of a film whose replacement price exceeds £12?
-- 03.07 use `IN` (elem1, elem2, ...) to test membership in a list.
+- 03.07 use `IN` (elem1, elem2, ...) to test membership in a list. how many films are there that have either 'G', 'PG', or 'PG-13' rating?
-- 03.08 what is the total length of films that are not rated 'R', nor 'NC-17'?
+- 03.08 you can use `NOT IN` to reverse the condition. what is the total length of films that are not rated 'R', nor 'NC-17'?
-- 03.09 use `LIKE` and the `%` wildcard for approximate string matches
+- 03.09 use `LIKE` and the `%` wildcard for approximate string matches. how many film titles start with 'Y'?
 - 03.10 wassisname, that actor... name begins with "jo"- something?
 - 03.11 use `BETWEEN ...
 AND ...` to constrain a quantitative to a range: how many films are between 80 and 90 minutes long, inclusive?
-- 03.12 show me films that are between 80 and 81 minutes long, inclusive?
+- 03.12 show me films that are between 80 ad 81 minutes long, inclusive?
 - 03.13 how many rentals were made between '2005-12-15' and '2005-12-31'
-- 03.14 you can string together multple conditions using brackets, and logical the operators: `AND`, `OR`
+- 03.14 you can string together multple conditions using brackets + logical the operators: `AND`, `OR`. how many affordable (replacement cost under $16.00) family films (rating='G') are there?

 ## 04 sort output with `ORDER BY...
 LIMIT ...`
 - 04.01 what are the top 20 longest films?